runekaagaard/hypergen/DOCUMENTATION.rst

         ]
     }

-Thus it is completely possible to use different frameworks and languages in the backend.
+Thus it is completely possible to use different frameworks and languages on the backend.

 Commands can be executed manually on the client as well with ``execute_commands``: